“Three heads has the dragon, the dragon has three heads”

-So recently I was going through some of my old posts back at the Westeros.Org forum when I cam across this old gem.
-I always liked this idea, and knew there was more to it, but had never really touched on it after I made this post almost three years ago (about 1,000 in internet years).
+So recently I was going through some of my old posts back at the Westeros.Org forum when I came across this old gem.
+I always liked this idea, and knew there was more to it, but had never really touched on it after I made this post, as of this writing, almost three years ago (about 1,584 in internet years).
 I am welcoming any new discussion and ideas to this blip I had.
 It could be rather interesting to make some new literary connections.

 My original post touched on the wordplay of sow-sew-dragons-Greyjoys.
 This basic idea was this: